dnanexus/dnanexus-example-applets/Tutorials/webapp/rstudio_server/Readme.md

 <!-- dx-header -->
 # RStudio Server (DNAnexus Platform App)

-RStudio Server on DNAnexus

-This is an example code of wrapping the RStudio Server software into a DNAnexus platform applet that can then be run as a web app.
+This is an example code of wrapping the RStudio Server software into a DNAnexus platform's web applet.

+The main source file is `src/rstudio_server.sh`.
+So, modify this file to change the behavior of the applet.

+## Used technologies
+The app relies on the following technologies:
-The RStudio image and setup instructions: https://hub.docker.com/r/rocker/rstudio/
+##### 1. RStudio Server's docker image
+We use the image from the Rocker project and its default setup instructions.
+If you would like to tweak RStudio settings , please refer to https://hub.docker.com/r/rocker/rstudio/ .

+##### 2. dxFUSE
+To mount the parent DNAnexus project as a local directory, we used dxFUSE ( https://github.com/dnanexus/dxfuse/ ).
+The project will appearattached as a directory at `` We will also Enter dxFUSE ( https://github.com/dnanexus/dxfuse/ ).
+This is our new open-source project, still in Beta mode.
+It allows us to mount one or more DNAnexus projects as local folders.
+We can use it for our scenario.

 <!-- /dx-header -->